 Anywhere!
 From your village hall, to your local church (you could combine it with an already-organised carol concert), to a larger concert venue or even your own living room.
 The world is your oyster.

 When should I hold my Singing For Syrians event?

-Singing for Syrians began with the idea of holding events in the month of December, but we have expanded to encourage events at all times of the year.
-March 2018 is the seventh anniversary of the start of the civil war in Syria, so if you miss the festive boat, you might want to think about doing something then.
-We are holding a Come and Sing in London in January, to ease away the post-Christmas blues, and another one in May in Oxfordshire to sing in the start of summer.
-So it’s up to you.
+Singing for Syrians began with the idea of holding events in the month of December, around Christmas time, but we have expanded to encourage events at all times of the year.
+So, it’s up to you.
 Choose your favourite time of year, and theme it appropriately!